 Previous recipients have described the impact receiving a grant has made to them:

-“Our project studying the decline in geographical mobility would not have been possible without the Opportunities Fund grant.
+“Our project studying the decline in geographical mobility would not have been possible without the grant.
 Thanks to the generous funding, we were able to develop a research project that looked at migration patterns going back into the last 80 years, and across vast geographical boundaries.
 This greatly increased the scope of the project, giving us the chance as Early Career Researchers to work on a project that has the potential to have a lasting impact on future policy on migration and economic growth.”

 Dr Elisa Keller (Senior Lecturer in Economics)